piravp/series-manager/README.md

 TDS uses The Movie Database API (TMDB).
 [Register](https://www.themoviedb.org/account/signup) an account and [aquire](https://developers.themoviedb.org/3/getting-started/introduction) an `API_KEY`.

 #### Copy key into the project
-Create a file called `config.json` in the root folder and copy your API_KEY with the key-value pair.
+Create a file called `config.json` in the root folder and insert your API_KEY with a key called `api_key`.
 Be sure to name the variable in lower case.
 ```node
 {
     "api_key": <<your-key>>